 I run a full-service Scottish haberdashery, selling bespoke kilts, jackets, doublets, kilt hose, and footwear made to my exacting standards.
 In addition I sell bagpipes made by three top pipemakers, accessories, music books, and bagpipe cds.
 I also now represent the last military dirk and sgian maker in Scotland.

-In April 2012 I returned to my original profession with Through A Glass Photography, doing glamour portraits and nudes in the 1930s styles of George Hurrell and Clarence Sinclair Bull, the fashion gods of the 50s and 60s, Avedon, Bailey, Penn, and French, or in the 'gonzo' style I developed on my own in the 60s and 70s shooting news and candids.
+In April 2012 I returned to my original profession after an absence of more than two decades with Through A Glass Photography, doing glamour portraits and nudes in the 1930s styles of George Hurrell and Clarence Sinclair Bull, the fashion gods of the 50s and 60s, Avedon, Bailey, Stern, Penn, and French, or in the 'gonzo' style I developed on my own in the 60s and 70s shooting news and candids (I've done everything from sports and parades to combat).
 I shoot on film in studio in 6X6 format, or full-frame Canon digital anywhere.
-My work can also be seen at [link]
+My work can also be seen at throughaglassphoto.zenfolio.co…

 Current Residence: San Leandro, California

 Print preference: Irish insular half-uncial done with a reed pen on calfskin vellum